pulzze/autoflow-documentation/docs/ids/action-ldap-delete-attribute/tooltip.md

-Delete attributes from an LDAP entry
+Deletes attributes from an LDAP entry